-For the past two years, my preference has been to do a tin-foil boat; I first saw this method by the folks at Leroy and Lewis BBQ.
-I then later discovered a YouTube channel called Chud's BBQ - who is actually an Alumni of my Highschool - Bradley Robinson (talk about a small world).
+For the past two years, my preference has been to do a tin-foil boat; I first saw this method done by Chud's BBQ - who is actually an Alumni of my Highschool - Bradley Robinson (talk about a small world).

 In my opinion, it's truly the best way to get the benefits of aluminum foil - getting past a stall - while still maintaining the bark.

 The method is as simple as placing the brisket fat-side up in the center of two sheets of aluminum foil.
 You then curl the foil up so that it creates a "boat" around the perimeter of the brisket.

 When I first started smoking brisket I tried aluminum foil and quickly changed to butcher paper; I wasn't quite satisfied with either output.
 I then tried not wrapping and didn't enjoy waiting hours on end for the stall to pass.

 The foil boat is a happy medium.
 You get great fat rendering, bark, and a cook that's faster than not wrapping.